My story

 Education

-Coming home from Naenae Intermediate and then Naenae College was quite arduous going up the hill, especially on very hot days, but we were never in any great hurry anyway, and there was a dairy halfway up to enjoy a treat or two if we had any money.
-At one stage a friend and myself even spent time trying to run up and down the steep hill for a little bit of fitness, but that didn’t last long.
+Coming home from Naenae Intermediate and then Naenae College was quite arduous going up the hill, especially on very hot days, but we were never in any great hurry anyway, and there was a dairy halfway up the hill to enjoy a treat or two if we had some money.
+At one stage a friend and I even spent time running up and down the hill just because we thought it would be a good idea, and it was definitely his idea, but that didn’t last long.

 Time in intermediate school was spent attending classes, looking forward to lunchbreaks where we would play tag-ball, sports in general, and when the fad was there, to see how many marbles we could win off each other.
-I was useless and lost them all in minutes, choosing never to play again.
+I was useless and lost mine in minutes, and decided to never play again.

-During intermediate school I had an almost obsessive passion to draw cartoons, which continued for four or five years, well into college.
+During my school years I was obsessed with drawing cartoons, from school projects to complete multi-page comics, which continued for four or five years, from intermediate into college.
 I drew scores of pages which I still have to this day, but I eventually let that go for an interest in computers.
-Shout out for the hug(s) and love I received!
-I drew one complete book of cartoons to fundraise for Telethon, and it made it onto TV!
+I even drew one complete book of cartoons to help fundraise for Telethon, and it made it onto TV!

 I can honestly say there was some “divine intervention” happening as dad won a really great computer through his work for being New Zealand’s top vehicle salesperson for his company.
+It was such a special moment for me.
 Perhaps it could have been a gaming machine, but it was something far more useful, exciting, and engaging, and learning to code in BASIC and later Assembler (Machine code) became my new passion, coding my own games and so much more – before the Internet even existed.

-It set me up for life to be honest, becoming pretty much obsessed with computers.
-I had other friends as well, and every single one of us had a computer of our own, mostly different makes and models though, which wasn’t ideal for sharing games and the like, but that was a blessing as otherwise we would have wasted all our time on nonsense, and I would have got nothing constructive or creative done.
+It set me up for life to be honest, from there becoming pretty much obsessed with computers.
+All my friends had computers as well, mostly different makes and models to mine though, but that was a blessing as otherwise I would have wasted most of my time on nonsense, copying cassette tapes and playing games until 3am, and I would have got nothing constructive or creative done.

-I studied the usual obligatory classes in forms three and four (i.e. Maths, English, Science etc.), and in the fifth form I began taking Computer Studies classes which I excelled at.
+I studied the usual obligatory classes in forms three and four (i.e. Maths, English, Science etc.), and also Tech Drawing, and in the fifth form I began taking Computer Studies classes which I excelled at.
 I didn’t get on that well with my Computer Studies teacher actually, it has to be said.
-I was good at my work, but he knew my ego was out-of-control thinking I could help out my classmates just as well as he did if not better.
+I was good at my work, but he knew my ego was a bit inflated with me thinking I could help out my classmates just as well as he could.

 I had various sporting interests during my college years.
-I won a tennis trophy for the most improved junior, and I often played tennis with a friend or two during lunch breaks, bringing our tennis rackets from home, with inter-school and club competitions as well.
+I won a tennis trophy at my club for the most improved junior, and I often played tennis with a friend or two during lunch breaks, bringing our tennis rackets from home, with inter-school and club competitions as well.
 Handball during lunchbreaks was a favourite.
+It was so simple I think that was why it was so appealing.

 I was also part of the school badminton team and would sometimes be driven after school to various other schools and locations to compete, thanks to my wonderful maths teacher who was also our coach.

 I think I managed one or two games of outdoor cricket, but then I couldn’t see very well as I was so self-conscious I was terrified to wear my glasses.
 I still managed a six though!
-Staying overnight at a friend’s house he told me to shut up because I couldn’t stop talking about it.
+Staying overnight at a friend’s house he told me to shut up because I couldn’t stop talking about it – and thank goodness he did!

 I enjoyed playing table tennis when I could, and I played backgammon and belonged to the school backgammon club which I enjoyed too.
 I still have that backgammon set even now, which I’d love to dust off and be inspired to play once again if I could find an opponent who could also give me a refresh of the rules.

 I wasn’t very athletic, and I wasn’t that keen on contact sports either as I was always a bit chicken, afraid I would come out second-best and be squashed, so it’s all probably just as well.
 Signing sporting equipment in and out on lunchbreaks happened occasionally.
-The simple school days!
-Where have they gone?
+Ahh, the simple school days!

-I wanted to leave school before I began the seventh form (year 14) to look for my first job (the thought of continuing school was unbearable).
+I wanted to leave school before I began the seventh form (year 14), as my heart wasn’t in the whole “structured education” thing anymore.
 I applied to do a computer course at Wellington Polytechnic, and even though my exam results were 98% for year 13 computer studies, I wasn’t accepted.

 This was perfect, so perfect, as better things were to come, even though I have no idea to this day how someone who is second in the school for computers, scoring 98%, could be rejected for a computer course.

-They told me my maths and English wasn’t good enough though, but perhaps another case of “divine intervention”?
-I prefer that as an explanation.
+I was told my maths and English wasn’t good enough, and I imagine they had set criteria, but I prefer “divine intervention” as an explanation….
 If I had been accepted it would have been an absolute nightmare!

 Work

-In 1988 my father found a job vacancy notice asking for trainee computer operators for the Government Computer Service (as it was known then).
+In 1988 my father found a job vacancy notice asking for trainee computer operators for the Government Computing Service (as it was known then).
 I applied for the job, and along with several others was given an aptitude test to see if any of us would be suitable.
-The building was daunting.
+The building was daunting, an absolute monolith.

 I received a letter not long afterwards saying that they would keep me on file, which was disappointing, but there was nothing I could do about it.

-I think it was dad again, he was a Godsend, he found a job vacancy from Westpac Bank looking for trainee bank-officers.
+I think it might have been dad again, he was (and still is looking down on me) a Godsend.
+He found a job vacancy from Westpac Bank looking for trainee bank-officers.
 I applied for the job, went for the interview, and was successful.
-It was in the big city, Wellington, on Lambton Quay, and with train travel every day I took it all in my stride.
-Thus, school was over.
+It was in the big city, Wellington, on Lambton Quay, and at seventeen with train travel every day I took it all in my stride.

-Initially, I found the days long and very tiring as I wasn’t used to working full time, but the people were great and after a few weeks the job became more interesting, I got used to the hours, and I continued to learn – and get paid!
+Initially, I found the days long and very tiring as I wasn’t used to working full time, but the people were great and after a few weeks I was reassigned to the “ledgers” department and the job became more interesting.
+I got used to the hours, and I continued to learn – and I got paid!

-I made some great friends, and there was the odd occasion where a chocolate fish would be sent in the internal mail to say thanks for something, all good fun and everyone always seemed to be in good spirits – each of us young and full of the joys of life.
+I made some great friends, and occasionally a chocolate fish would be sent through the internal mail to say thanks for something, all good fun and everyone always seemed to be in good spirits – each of us young and full of the joys of life.

 The whole time I worked at Westpac no one knew that I wore glasses.
 I was so self-conscious I never put them on, let alone take them to work with me.
 God only knows how I managed to get away with that!
-A miracle.
+A miracle for sure.

-My bad eyesight was identified when I was eleven, and I never felt comfortable with the whole “four eyes” thing.
-I tried contact lenses when I was about nineteen, gee that’s nine years of being completely self-conscious, but I have an eye condition which meant they weren’t an option.
+My bad eyesight was identified when I was eleven, quite late in life I think, and as a result I never felt comfortable with the whole “four eyes” thing.
+I tried contact lenses when I was about nineteen, gee that’s nine years of being completely self-conscious, but I discovered while I was at the optometrist that I had an eye condition which meant they weren’t an option.
 It’s a different story these days though, all those insecurities are gone, thankfully.

-Eight months into the job at the bank I was pleasantly surprised to receive a letter from the Government Computer Service (GCS) asking if I would like to meet for an interview, as my scores from the aptitude test must have been good, and they had an opening.
+Eight months into the job at the bank I was thrilled to receive a letter from the Government Computing Service (GCS) asking if I would like to meet for an interview, as my scores from the aptitude test must have been quite good, and they had an opening.

 After the interview I was offered a job as a Trainee Computer Operator, which I eagerly accepted.
 I was in heaven!

 The period before a Trainee Computer Operator lost the “trainee” tag was twelve months, but my enthusiasm and interest in the job meant I completed my trainee period in just eight months, the first time that had been achieved.
-I used to take 300 page manuals home for something to read and then take notes as I did – I just loved the whole thing.
+I used to take 300 page manuals home to study and then take notes as I went through page by page – I just loved the whole thing.
 I wanted to learn, and apply what I had learned.
 It would be fair to say that I amazed some people.

 I was excited, to say the least, and after a brief and very informal interview I landed the role and found myself upstairs as a Trainee Systems Programmer, with my own desk and computer screen which was wonderful!
-The operators who I used to work with were delighted with my promotion – they now had someone who could champion their cause and give priority to their needs.
+The operators who I used to work with were delighted with my promotion, not just for me, but now they had someone who could champion their cause and give priority to their needs.

 The first year was training to use the systems and learning to code in the core language called ALGOL.
 The team around me were very supportive and my enthusiasm never waned.
-I created my first Unisys “A-Series” computer software system called POX25 (Post Office X25) which would be used for many years to come.
+I created my first Unisys “A-Series” computer software system called POX25 (Post Office X25) which would be used for many years.

 The work was always interesting, I loved it.
 I achieved a great deal, and helped a lot of people.
 I even came second for the company’s employee of the year award thanks to being nominated by my operator friends.